Daring-Crypto-Ventures/hodl-totals/README.md

 - Publish changes to your live google sheet(s) using clasp from the command line - https://developers.google.com/apps-script/guides/clasp

 ## Changelog
+- 01-23-21 - Addressed a laundry list of cleanup issues, in preparation for inital submission to the Google Marketplace.
 - 11-29-20 - Addressed Signficant performance issues for > 1000 purchase transactions (long running script may not finish executing before Google times out the job)
 - 08-31-20 - Ported logic from alanhett's VBScript Macros to Google Apps Script for FIFO cost basis calc.